Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

 or another `ng_module` of your app for example.
 This `ng_module` will only rebuild if:
 - one of the `srcs` or `assets` files changes
-- one of the dependency changes
+- one of the dependencies changes

 The most common task is to add a dependency to your project.
-For example, if you build a component that uses the forms support from Angular, then you'll need to list that dependency:
+For example, if you build a component that uses the forms support from Angular, then you need to list that dependency:

     deps = [
         "@npm//@angular/core",